Antonio476587/oak_sessions/README.md

   port: 6379,
 });

 // pass redis connection into a new RedisStore.
-Optionally add a second string argument for a custom database prefix, default is 'session_' const store = new RedisStore(redis);
+Optionally add a second string argument for a custom database prefix, default is 'psyque:session:' const store = new RedisStore(redis);

 // Attach sessions to middleware